erikpukinskis/prototype-narrative-editor/narrative.md

 Thank you
 ---------

-Why?, Ursula K. Leguin, Jonathan Blow, Audre Lorde, Ryan Dahl
+Why?, Ursula K. Leguin, Jonathan Blow, Ryan Dahl

 Tests
 -----

-As I stray from test-driven development, I am always pulled back.
 What better way is there to start than to describe some necessary conditions for a thing to be itself?

 [X] The client saves a narrative to the database
 [X] If you type hello.md a server starts